Reforming the Process

 Solution: At the end of a condemnation legal proceeding, either the jury award should be paid or a bond in the amount of a jury award should be obtained from a condemnor to guarantee payment to the prevailing landowner.

-On the Legislation web page, one can see the bills currently being pursued during the 86th Texas Legislative Session that support these issue priorities along with many other topics of interest to property owners.
+On the Legislation web page, one can see the bills that were offered during the 86th Texas Legislative Session that supported these issue priorities along with many other topics of interest to property owners.

 Right-Of-Way Agent Licensing